apache/flink-statefun/docs/content/docs/modules/http-endpoint.md

 ### URL Template

-The URL template name may contain template parameters that are filled in based on the function's specific type.
+The URL template name may contain template parameters filled in dynamically based on the function's specific type.
 In the example below, a message sent to message type `com.example/greeter` will be sent to `http://bar.foo.com/greeter`.

 ```yaml